NYC Bucket List (From a Local!)

 Unique Activities

-- Ride the Roosevelt Island Tram to Roosevelt Island
+- Ride the Roosevelt Island Tram from Manhattan to Roosevelt Island

 - See a performance at the Metropolitan Opera